Alexander-556/PowerShellScripts/README.md

 - [ ] Build a tool to monitor disk health status with `smartctl`.
   - [ ] Log disk status with smartctl output
   - [ ] Save key data history and create visualization
-  - [ ] Alert user of key events
+  - [ ] Alert user of critical events and potential drive failure

 ### Documentation & Repo Enhancements

-- [ ] Add screenshots and usage demos for main tools
+- [ ] Add screenshots and usage demos for FastCopyTools
-- [ ] Add `FastCopyTools/README` file with setup guides and usage information for the tool
+- [ ] Polish `FastCopyTools/README` file with setup guides and usage information for the tool
 - [ ] Polish this repo README
   - [ ] Finish tool setup guide

 ## My tools

-### The Shell
+### The Shell and Terminal

 - PowerShell 7.5
-- Windows Terminal
   - oh-my-posh
   - PSfzf
+- Windows Terminal

 ### PowerShell 7.5

 I work on PowerShell 7.5, available through [this link from microsoft](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5).
-Install available through msi installer or `winget`, which is recommended by microsoft.
+You can install through msi installer or `winget` which is recommended by microsoft.
 You can install PowerShell 7.5 through the following steps:

 Search for the latest version of PowerShell with